Skip to content

 SchemaWatcher

 The first step in using this library is to import "github.com/bufbuild/prototransform".
-Then you will create a SchemaWatcher, which downloads a schema from the BSR and then periodically polls for updates to the schema:
+Then you create a SchemaWatcher, which downloads a schema from the BSR and then periodically polls for updates to the schema:

 // Supply auth credentials to the BSR.